wp-plugins/jquery-colorbox/readme.txt

 * BUGFIX: Zoom overlay does not break floating images any more
 * BUGFIX: add CSS class to WP galleries if "add to all" is selected and the gallery is outside of the text area of a post and page
 * CHANGE: update Colorbox version to 1.3.20.1
+* CHANGE: update jQuery version to 1.8.2 (if selected on settings page)

 ### 4.4.1 (2012-07-19) ###
 * BUGFIX: using colorbox-link works again